Designations Congruent with Things: Chapter 26

 He will rephrase.

-Before he can reflect too extensively on strategies to avoid Geiszlerian thought patterns during the coming few hours, Newton finally emerges from the bathroom with his hair in a state of notable disarray.
+Before he can reflect too extensively on strategies to avoid Geiszlerian thought patterns during the coming hours, Newton finally emerges from the bathroom with his hair in a state of notable disarray.

-“Meh,” Newton replies, needlessly straightening his jacket, and checking his pockets for items unknown.
-“I feel like it’s less reminding and more of a one-to-one ratio of warning to rationalizing that took the form of a narcissistic confession.
-Also, I’m not convinced that you know what ‘Ivory Tower’ means because MIT.
-Is not ‘ivory tower’, dude, okay.
-MIT graduates destroy antiquated ivory towers with controlled demolition and build better looking eco-conscious towers out of futuristic alloys with minimal resources.”
+“Meh.”
+Newton needlessly straightens his jacket, checking his pockets for items unknown.
+“It’s less a reminding and more a one-to-one ratio of warning-to-rationalizing that took the form of narcissistic confession.”
+He sighs, then seems to rally.
+“Also, I’m not convinced you know what ‘Ivory Tower’ means because MIT isn’t it, okay?
+MIT graduates destroy towers with controlled demolition and build better-looking eco-conscious arcologies out of futuristic alloys with minimal resources.”

 “Will you—” Hermann begins.

 “Those guys think they’re so great.
 Caltech.
 Ha.
-Who do they think they are.
+Who do they think they are?
 Ugh Birkenstocks.
 Ugh long hair.
 Ugh West Coast.
 Ugh night classes.
 Please.
 Please.”

 Newton looks at him in concern-tinged expectation of an unrevealed negative outcome, which is, truth be told, the second-most difficult Geiszlerian expression to encounter head-on while maintaining facial neutrality.

 “You heard me.
-I’m not inclined to take an oppositional stand regarding the backhanded elitism implied by Birkenstock sandals, especially in a debate with a disingenuously dressed neohipster.
+I’m not inclined to take an oppositional stance regarding the backhanded elitism implied by Birkenstock sandals, especially in a debate with a disingenuously dressed neohipster.
 I have a poor opinion of the local fashion aesthetic.
 I have a poor opinion of your fashion aesthetic.”

-“That is false,” Newton replies, offended.
-“I don’t think you get my band, okay, if Benzene were really just about benzene then I would have—”
+“False,” Newton replies, offended.
+“You don’t get my band, okay?
+If Benzene were really just about benzene I would have—”

 “I’m sure I have no idea what you’re talking about,” Hermann replies.
-“I have never heard of a ‘pea coat’.
+“I’ve never heard of a ‘pea coat.’
 Speak in a sensible manner, please.”

-“Shut up, you have my brain,” Newton replies good-naturedly, as they step into the elevator.
+“Shut up, you have my brain,” Newton replies good-naturedly as they step into the elevator.

 They descend into a subterranean parking garage that smells damp and ominously maritime, as though radioactive seawater threatens somewhere beneath the lead-lined concrete that shields their feet.
 As they walk across damp dust with intermittent scraping sounds, Hermann feels as though he might be able to peel back the concrete and the lead to which it’s affixed in a cracking rind, using claws that he occasionally forgets are not his own.
 That never were.